 Everyone loves pictures of families, selfies, and funny memes.
 Until those memes become more offensive, or reflect discord.
 Sure it might be funny but at whose expense?

 Before you share or post an image ask yourself; would you share this image with Jesus?

 The truth is…

-Speaking of memes most of them are usually funny.
+Speaking of memes, most of them are usually funny.
 Not necessarily because of the photo itself, but the meme caption on the photo.
 We think that it’s not causing any harm, because hey it’s just a joke, lighten up, have some fun.
-But God’s Word tells us to refrain from course joking.
+However, God’s Word tells us to refrain from coarse joking.